-All students are expected to:
+All SAS EOF students are expected to:

-- Keep their assigned EOF counselor abreast of all financial, academic and personal changes and updates during monthly meetings
+- Keep their assigned EOF counselor abreast of all financial, academic and personal changes and updates during monthly meetings.

 - Attend one scheduled EOF sponsored, approved university event, or preapproved program based on student’s status and/or academic interests.

-- Participate in tutoring sessions and study groups as assigned
+- Participate in tutoring sessions and study groups as assigned.

-- Meet Standards of Academic Progress
+- Meet Standards of Academic Progress.

-- Maintain full-time enrollment or have written approval for part-time enrollment from the appropriate authority
+- Maintain full-time enrollment or have written approval for part-time enrollment from the appropriate authority.

-- Complete degree requirements within the limits of funding eligibility (maximum of 12 semesters of payment over the course of entire undergraduate career)
+- Complete degree requirements within the limits of funding eligibility (maximum of 12 semesters of payment over the course of entire undergraduate career).

-- Return borrowed books and calculators
+- Return all borrowed items including books and calculators.

-First Year Students in Good Academic Standing (completed Summer Institute with no conditions).
+First Year Students in Good Academic Standing (completed Summer Institute with no conditions):

 - You must meet with your assigned EOF Counselor bi-weekly throughout your initial semester of enrollment and once a month minimally in your second semester.

-- First Year Students NOT in Good Academic Standing (completed Summer Institute with conditions).
+First Year Students NOT in Good Academic Standing (completed Summer Institute with conditions):

-You must meet with your assigned EOF Counselor bi-weekly throughout your initial semester of enrollment and continue to meet biweekly in the second semester if your term or cumulative grade point average is less than 2.0.
+- You must meet with your assigned EOF Counselor bi-weekly throughout your initial semester of enrollment and continue to meet biweekly in the second semester if your term or cumulative grade point average is less than 2.0.

-- Continuing Students in Good Academic Standing (term and cumulative GPAs are equal to or greater than 2.0)
+Continuing Students in Good Academic Standing (term and cumulative GPAs are equal to or greater than 2.0):

-- Continuing Students NOT in Good Academic Standing (term or cumulative GPA below 2.0)You must meet bi-weekly with your assigned EOF advisor every semester until your term and cumulative GPA s meet good academic standing as determined by school of affiliation.
+- You must meet bi-weekly with your assigned EOF advisor every semester until your term and cumulative GPA meets good academic standing as determined by school of affiliation.